 I don’t strain with cheesecloth because I personally don’t care about things like tiny strawberry seeds and I am not interested in perfectly clear syrup.
 Feel free to strain of course as you wish.
 This post will share a recipe that is a very simple recipe for strawberry syrup and I hope to remind you also that syrup is not just for pancakes.

 If you LOVE strawberries (I know you do!) you might also love my Canning Strawberries Recipe Ebook!
-In it, there’s beginner friendly instructions that walk you through STEP BY STEP quick and easy strawberry-centered canning recipes.
+In it, there are beginner friendly instructions that walk you through STEP BY STEP quick and easy strawberry-centered canning recipes.
 You can view the ebook on your phone or e-reader, or on your laptop, and it’s short enough you could print it too!